Propaganda film: Rhetoric

-Making the viewer sympathize with the characters that align with the agenda or message the filmmaker portray is a common rhetorical tool used in propaganda film.
-Propaganda films exhibit this by having reoccurring themes good vs. evil.
-The viewer is meant to feel sympathy towards the "good side" while loathing in the "evil side".
-Prominent Nazi film maker Joseph Goebbels used this tactic to invoke deep emotions into the audience.
+A common rhetorical tool used in propaganda films is making the viewer sympathize with characters that align with the filmmaker's agenda or message.
+Propaganda films exhibit this by having reoccurring themes of good vs. evil.
+The viewer is meant to feel sympathy for the "good side" while loathing the "evil side."
+Former German Nazi propaganda minister Joseph Goebbels used this tactic to invoke deep emotions in the audience.
 Goebbels stressed that while making films full of nationalistic symbols can energize a population, nothing will work better to mobilize a population towards the Nazi cause like "intensifying life".

 The Kuleshov Effect

-After the 1917 October Revolution the newly formed Bolshevik government and its leader Vladimir Lenin placed an emphasis on the need for film as a propaganda tool.
+After the 1917 October Revolution, the newly formed Bolshevik government and its leader, Vladimir Lenin, placed an emphasis on the need for film as a propaganda tool.
 Lenin viewed propaganda merely as a way to educate the masses as opposed to a way to evoke emotion and rally the masses towards a political cause.
 Film became the preferred medium of propaganda in the newly formed Russian Soviet Republic due to a large portion of the peasant population being illiterate.

 The Kuleshov Effect was first used in 1919 in the film The Exposure of the Relics of Sergius of Radonezh by juxtaposing images of the exhumed coffin and body of Sergius of Radonezh, a prominent Russian saint, and the reaction from the watching audience.
 The images of the crowd are made up of mostly female faces, whose expressions can be interpreted ambiguously.
-The idea behind juxtaposing these images was to subvert the audience's assumption that the crowd would show emotions of being sad or upset.
-Instead the crowd could be interpreted to be expressing emotions of boredom, fear, dismay, and a myriad amount of other emotions.
+The idea behind juxtaposing these images was to subvert the audience's assumption that the crowd would show emotions like sadness or upset.
+Instead, the crowd could be interpreted to be expressing emotions of boredom, fear, dismay, and a myriad of other emotions.
 There is nothing to prove to the audience that the images of the audience and the exhumed body were captured in the same moment or place (it is now believed the images of the crowd were filmed outdoors while the images showing the skeletal remains were captured indoors).
-This is what blurs the line of truth making the Kuleshov Effect an effective tool of propaganda.
+This is what blurs the line of truth, making the Kuleshov Effect an effective tool of propaganda.

 Republican conspiracy theories

-Republican political commentator and filmmaker Dinesh D'Souza is notoriously known of promoting conspiracy theories against Democratic Party for his films.
+Republican political commentator and filmmaker Dinesh D'Souza is notoriously known for promoting conspiracy theories against the Democratic Party in his films.
 He uses his own films as a propaganda tool to manipulate younger audiences, most notably Generation Z, to influence their alleged corruption.